AlanLuu/lox-go/README.md

     ```
 - Various mathematical methods and constants are defined under a built-in class called `Math`, which is documented [here](./doc/Math.md)
 - Various methods to work with JSON strings are defined under a built-in class called `JSON`, which is documented [here](./doc/JSON.md)
+- Various methods and fields to work with operating system functionality are defined under a built-in class called `os`, which is documented [here](./doc/os.md)
 - Strings have some additional features associated with them:
     - Strings can be represented using single quotes as well
     - Strings can be indexed by an integer, which will return a new string with only the character at the specified index: `string[index]`